airswap/airswap-about/contracts/swap-contract.md

 - **Batch Cancels** to cancel multiple orders in a single transaction.
 - **Minimum Nonce** to invalidate all order nonces below a value.

-# Definitions

-- **Swap** is a transaction of multiple Token transfers that succeeds for all parties or fails.
-- **Token** is a fungible (ERC-20) or non-fungible (ERC-721) Ethereum asset to be transferred.
-- **Maker** is a party that sets and signs the parameters and price of an Order.
-- **Taker** is a party that accepts the parameters of an Order and settles it on Ethereum.
-- **Affiliate** is an _optional_ party compensated by the Maker for facilitating a Swap.
-- **Delegate** is an _optional_ party authorized to make or take Orders on behalf of another party.
-- **Order** is a specification of the tokens, amounts, and parties to a Swap.
-- **Signature** is an ECDSA cryptographic signature of an Order.
-- **Nonce** is a numeric parameter of every Order that is unique to its Maker.

 # Swap

 An atomic token swap between a maker and taker.